galvdat-hthieu/vgupe2024_team8/Report.md

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/b86dc19b-091d-499f-a49a-5b8d915bd607" width="400" height="400">

-<p>Here is the GUI of this function.
-It will have 3 blank boxes so you can enter information to search based on ID, name, position and then just press "search".</p>
+Here is the GUI of this function.
+It will have 3 blank boxes so you can enter information to search based on ID, name, position and then just press "search".

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/ff984017-9e0e-454b-999f-63e06c7638a8" width="500" height="400">

-<p>You can view employee information more easily by clicking "View", it will display complete information.</p>
+You can view employee information more easily by clicking "View", it will display complete information.

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/de7348f0-72af-4f4c-ae06-ccbb0c963a59" width="500" height="400">

-<p>Next, you can add employees by entering information or importing a csv file.
-After you have added it, you click on the "Refresh" button.</p>
+Next, you can add employees by entering information or importing a csv file.
+After you have added it, you click on the "Refresh" button.

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/3bfd3e48-5169-456b-9e00-97c591af0f1c" width="500" height="400">

-<p>Not only that, you can click on the box of the employee who needs to change. you have delete and edit functions.</p>
+Not only that, you can click on the box of the employee who needs to change. you have delete and edit functions.

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/0c6e9456-15a4-4613-a651-00c9118c6f9e" width="500" height="400">

-<p>Finally, you can export a csv file containing employee information.</p>
+Finally, you can export a csv file containing employee information.

 ### ....